 PROBLEM #2.
 Not keeping the body lined up with the long axis as you execute the twist.
 The long axis runs through the center of the body from the head to the feet.
 It is the axis which the body spins around when you twist.
 If the head or shoulders or both get too far away from the axis you begin to encounter many problems.
 Also, you will have problems doing the skill the same way each time.

 Here are two exercises that can help you solve both problems, but it may require that you become very open-minded and think of skills in a different way:

 EXERCISE #1.
 STANDING TWIST -

-Did you crash and burn or did you land EXACTLY like you had started? (arms over head, feet together, body tight and straight!)
+Did you crash and burn or did you land EXACTLY as you had started? (arms overhead, feet together, body tight and straight!)